modio/modio-docs/public/en-us/features/monetization/purchase-servers/studio-as-purchase-server.md

 - The player disputes the payment with their payment provider, resulting in a chargeback.
 - The player has received their funds back for the purchase of the entitlement against the platform store, and still have the premium UGC they purchased with the 100 Virtual Currency they temporarily possessed.

-The scenario described is considered fraudulent behavior as a player could continue to make refund / chargeback claims against either their financial institution or against the platform (Xbox Live, etc) and continue to get funds refunded to them.
+The scenario described is considered fraudulent behavior as a player could continue to make refund / chargeback claims against either their financial institution or against the platform (XBOX Live, etc) and continue to get funds refunded to them.
 However critically, mod.io is not aware the funds have been returned and your marketplace is now at a loss as premium UGC has been purchased and distributed, but the funds used in the transaction won't be distributed to your creators - potentially disincentivizing creators from contributing.

 For the scenario described above, it is critical to a healthy marketplace within your titles that clawback events are processed by your purchase server, and if eligible, relayed to mod.io for action.